 Some schools also consider pre-graduation experience as well as internships and volunteer work.
 Family business or entrepreneurial experience are also much welcomed.

-I think that having a qualified work experience threshold of a minimum of three years (depending on the nature of your qualifications) is essential.
-This enables candidates to understand what is taught in the classroom and apply it to her or his background and knowledge.
+Having a qualified work experience threshold of a minimum of three years (depending on the nature of your qualifications) is essential, as this enables candidates to understand what is taught in the classroom and apply it to her or his background and knowledge.

 Since recruiters do not only consider the additional skills gained through an MBA degree, but also the experience brought in from before, it is much harder to convince an employer to consider a candidate who has no kind of professional experience.